-The DRAIR ADVISER system has been well received by the targeted users.
+The DRAIR Advisor system has been well received by the targeted users.
 The system is used by OR analysts, engineers, equipment specialists, and logisticians in the Air Force Materiel Command.
-Currently, the system is used by personnel at the Oklahoma City and San Antonio, Texas, ALCs as well as at Ellsworth Air Force Base in South Dakota.
-At Oklahoma City alone, about 25 DRAIRS are produced each month by 15 different users.
-Other Air Force bases, including Warner Robins ALC (Georgia), Sacramento ALC (California), and Ogden ALC (Utah), are expected to begin using DRAIR ADVISER in the near future.
-The combined user population of these bases alone would exceed 2000.
+Currently the system is used by personnel at the Oklahoma City and San Antonio Air Logistics Centers (ALCs) as well as at Ellsworth Air Force Base in South Dakota.
+At Oklahoma City alone, approximately 25 DRAIRs are produced per month by 15 different users.
+Other Air Force bases, including Warner Robins ALC (Georgia), Sacramento ALC (California), and Ogden ALC (Utah), are expected to begin using the DRAIR Advisor in the near future.
+The combined user population of these bases alone would exceed 2,000.

-Acceptance and use of DRAIR ADVISER has been positive in part because of system accessibility.
+Acceptance and usage of the DRAIR Advisor has been positive, in part, due to system accessibility.
 No specialized hardware or software licenses are required.
-Users can dial in to the system by modem or use a workstation or PC connected to the Department of Defense (DoD) Internet.
+Users can dial in to the system via a modem or use a workstation or PC connected to the DoD Internet.
 At Oklahoma City ALC, users typically use PCs that are connected to the base-wide local area network (LAN).
-As part of system deployment, the IBM Rs 6000 computer was connected to LAN and access to DRAIR ADVISER was made a menu-selectable option on the main computer at Oklahoma City ALC.
+As part of system deployment, the IBM RS 6000 computer was connected to the LAN and access to the DRAIR Advisor was made a menu-selectable option on the main computer at the Oklahoma City ALC.

-Accessibility to the system by engineers and equipment specialists has significantly reduced the time that the OR analysts at Oklahoma City spend on DRAIR generation.
-Generation of a DRAIR requires only a few minutes to enter the necessary data; most reports are processed by the computer within an hour.
+Accessibility of the system by engineers and equipment specialists has reduced significantly the time that the OR analysts at Oklahoma City spend on DRAIR generation.
+Generation of a DRAIR requires only a few minutes of time to enter the necessary data; most reports are processed by the computer within an hour.
 The OR analysts are now able to spend additional time on other job functions (which have always been in their job descriptions).
-Even though the number of OR analysts in the office at Oklahoma City ALC has been reduced, more DRAIRS are now being produced.
-Reports produced by the DRAIR ADVISER system are also standardized.
+Even though the number of OR analysts in the office at the Oklahoma City ALC has been reduced, more DRAIRs are now being produced.
+Reports produced by the DRAIR Advisor system are also standardized.
 Reporting preferences among the analysts were consolidated into a single DRAIR format.
 In addition, potential errors and oversights by analysts have been eliminated through the use of the automated system.

-Management of the B-1 bomber at Oklahoma City ALC relies heavily on the DRAIR ADVISER system to provide accurate, up-to-date reports on weapon-system performance.
+Management of the B-1 bomber at the Oklahoma City ALC relies heavily on the DRAIR Advisor system to provide accurate, up-to-date reports on weapon system performance.
 Based on the analysis and actions recommended sections in the DRAIR, courses of action have been determined for aircraft items.
 Furthermore, decisions have been made regarding the purchase of spare parts.
-Another reason for system success has been the confidence users have in the information provided by the DRAIR ADVISER system.
-DRAIRS are often produced by product improvement working group members for discussion at quarterly meetings.
+Another reason for system success has been the confidence users have in the information provided by the DRAIR Advisor system.
+DRAIRs are often produced by product improvement working group (PIWG) members for discussion at quarterly meetings.
 Also, the DRAIR can be used by engineers, equipment specialists, and item managers to identify deficiencies in aircraft parts before they become a concern.
-Active participation by end users during system development and evaluation contributed to this acceptance of the system.
+Active participation by end-users during system development and evaluation contributed to this acceptance of the system.
 With new users at other bases accessing the system, these system benefits are anticipated for other weapon systems as well.